MAIF/melusine/docs/tutorials/05b_MelusineDetectorsAdvanced.md

 To configure custom transform methods you need to:

-- inherit from the melusine.base.BaseMelusineDetector class
+- Inherit from the `melusine.base.BaseMelusineDetector` class.
-- define the `transform_methods` property
+- Define the `transform_methods` property.

 The `transform` method will now call `prepare` and `run`.